-In this article, we explore how $(\min, +)$ -wavelets decomposition and reconstruction could be an interesting signal processing tool, since $(\min, +)$ transforms can be applied to a larger class of functions than the functions treatd with classical wavelets transforms, especially to lower semi-continuous functions[Gon96], such as $(x \mapsto g(x) \cdot \text{Floor}(x))$ for instance, where g is a continuous function.
+In this article, we explore how (min, +)-wavelets decomposition and reconstruction could be an interesting signal processing tool, since (min, +) transforms can be applied to a larger class of functions than the functions treatd with classical wavelets transforms, especially to lower semi-continuous functions[Gon96], such as $(x \mapsto g(x) \cdot \text{Floor}(x))$ for instance, where g is a continuous function.

-In this paper, one focus on Weierstrass and Weierstrass-Mandelbrot functions which are examples of functions continuous everywhere but differentiable nowhere [Wei67]s.
+In this paper, one focus on Weierstrass and Weierstrass-Mandelbrot functions which are classical examples of functions continuous everywhere but differentiable nowhere[Wei67]s.
 One introduces in the following section (2) the (min, +)-wavelets decomposition and reconstruction of a signal with mean of (min, +) scalar product.
 In section (3), we show how the (min, +)-wavelets allow a characterisation of Hölder functions.
-This is the keystone of our approach.
-In section (4), we apply these results to numerical calculations of Hölder exponents of Weierstrass-like functions and compare them to the theoretical values [Tri93].
-This permits to deduce immediately their fractal dimensions .
+In section (4), we apply these results to numerical calculations of Hölder exponents of Weierstrass-like functions and compare them to the theoretical values[Tri93].
+This permits to deduce immediately their fractal dimensions.